tillprochaska/embed/README.md

 echo js('assets/oembed/oembed.min.js');
 ```

-Instead of including additional CSS and JS links inside your header, you can also include the contents of `assets/oembed/oembed.css` or `assets/oembed/oembed.scss` as well as `assets/oembed/oembed.js` in your existing CSS/SCSS and JS files.
+Instead of including additional CSS and JS links inside your header, you can also include the contents of `assets/oembed.css` and `assets/oembed.js` in your existing CSS and JS files.

 **If caching [option](#options) is active:**
 6. You might need to set CHMODs for `site/cache/oembed` and `thumbs/oembed`

-# Update
+## Update
 1. Replace the `site/plugins/oembed` and  `assets/oembed` directories with recent version
 2. Delete `site/cache/oembed` and `thumbs/oembed`